Partying concerns over the weekend at UMass

 However, the school is still at an elevated risk level and the administration is asking students to continue limiting their interactions.

 The University and public health officials are also requesting students do not host or attend parties.
-The students 22News spoke with, plan to follow those rules.
+The students 22News spoke with, two students who plan to follow those rules.

 “We’ll see what happens.
-I won’t be participating,” said one UMass student, “I’ll be safe as possible.
+I won’t be participating,” said Dan, a UMass senior.
+“I’ll be safe as possible.